Technologicat/mcpyrate/README.md

 # mcpy

-A small and compact Python 3 library to enable syntactic macros at importing time strongly inspired by [macropy](https://github.com/lihaoyi/macropy).
+A small and compact Python 3 library to enable syntactic macros at import time, strongly inspired by [macropy](https://github.com/lihaoyi/macropy).

 ## Install

 Install from PyPI:

 ```